Administrative divisions of Mexico

 Mexico is a federal republic composed of 32 federative entities (entidades federativas): 31 states and Mexico City.
 According to the Constitution of Mexico, the states of the federation are free and sovereign in all matters concerning their internal affairs.
 Since 2016, Mexico City has been a fully autonomous entity on par with the states.
 Each state federative entity has its own congress and constitution.

 Overview

-The current structural hierarchy of Mexican administrative divisions are outlined by Constitution of Mexico as well as the constitutions and laws of federative entities.
+The current structural hierarchy of Mexican administrative divisions are outlined by the Constitution of Mexico as well as the constitutions and laws of federative entities.
 The laws together established the following levels of administrative divisions.
 The levels in bold are those regulated by the federal constitution.
 (Spanish language equivalents are italicized in parentheses.)